Frequency-Enhanced Diffusion Models: Curriculum-Guided Semantic Alignment for Zero-Shot Skeleton Action Recognition: Results

 \subsection{Performance Evaluation}

 \textbf{Evaluation on SynSE \cite{SynSE} and PURLS \cite{PURLS} benchmarks.} Table~\ref{tab:main} presents a comprehensive comparison between FDSM and state-of-the-art ZSAR methods on the SynSE and PURLS benchmark protocols.
-As demonstrated in Table~\ref{tab:main}, FDSM consistently outperforms the \marked{SOTA, TDSM,} across all settings.
+The SynSE protocol comprises standard seen/unseen ratios: 55/5 and 48/12 on NTU-60, and 110/10 and 96/24 on NTU-120.
+In contrast, the PURLS protocol presents more extreme scenarios: 40/20 and 30/30 on NTU-60, and 80/40 and 60/60 on NTU-120.
+As demonstrated in Table~\ref{tab:main}, FDSM consistently outperforms the SOTA, TDSM, across all settings.
 This performance gap stems from the different approaches to visual-semantic alignment.
 TDSM~\cite{do2025bridging} uses a discriminative triplet diffusion loss ($L_{TD}$) to enforce class separation, but it does not explicitly address the ``low-pass'' spectral bias of standard Diffusion Transformers.
 This often leads to oversmoothed motion representations, losing high-frequency details like the wrist movements in ``\textit{giving something to other person}'' or leg jitters in ``\textit{kicking}''.
 FDSM, on the other hand, employs SG-SRM to recover these missing spectral bands.
 Our results indicate that for zero-shot generalization, reconstructing fine-grained motion details is more effective than focusing solely on discriminative margins, particularly when unseen actions are distinguished by micro-dynamics rather than global pose.